Small business aid went beyond hard-hit companies, data show

 The public may never know the identity of more than 80% of the nearly 5 million beneficiaries to date because the administration has refused to release details on loans under $150,000.
 That secrecy spurred a lawsuit by news organizations including The Associated Press.

-Treasury has released only dollar ranges for the loan amounts, rather than exact figures.
-Businesses owned by several politicians were listed among the recipients, including Ohio Gov. Mike DeWine, a Republican.
+The Treasury Department has released only dollar ranges for the loan amounts, rather than exact figures.

-DeWine Seeds-Silver Dollar Baseball received a loan of $150,000 to $350,000, the government said.
-The company owns the Asheville Tourists, a minor league baseball team in North Carolina, which was purchased by the governor’s family in 2010.
-DeWine’s son, Brian DeWine, currently serves as president of the baseball team.
-The minor league baseball season was cancelled for 2020.
+High-profile evangelical megachurches, including several with pastors who have backed Trump, also received loans after religious entities were permitted to seek aid even if they performed only faith-based functions.

-And Waterville Valley Holdings, an investment group led by the family of New Hampshire Gov. Chris Sununu, got a loan of between $350,000 and $1 million.
-The company is the principal investor in the Waterville Valley Resort, a ski area where Sununu, a Republican, served as CEO until just before he took office in 2017.
+Among the Trump-linked churches that received PPP loans was First Baptist Dallas, the Texas megachurch where senior pastor and White House ally Robert Jeffress hosted Vice-President Mike Pence for a pre-July 4 service.
+Jeffress’ church reported retaining nearly 300 jobs with its loan of between $2 million and $5 million.

-Restaurants, bars and hotels, the hardest-hit industry from the coronavirus that lost nearly half of its pre-pandemic jobs in March and April, ranked fifth on a list of recipients.
+The hardest-hit restaurant and hotel industries lost nearly half of their pre-pandemic jobs in March and April.
+They ranked fifth on a list of recipients.
 Health care, professional and business services, construction and manufacturing received a greater share of loans.

 And according to an analysis by Beth Ann Bovino, U.S. chief economist at Standard & Poor’s, some states with the smallest increases in unemployment from the pandemic got more loans than harder-hit states.